chad-ld/calcforge/CLEANUP_NOTES.md

 # Keyboard Shortcuts Implementation Analysis

-## Current Status: ✅ WORKING
+## Current Status: ✅ WORKING AND CLEANED UP
-All keyboard shortcuts are fully functional as of the latest commit.
+All keyboard shortcuts are fully functional and the implementation has been cleaned up.

 ## Implementation Details

-### ✅ Working Implementation (FormulaEditor class, line ~2908)
+### ✅ Working Implementation (FormulaEditor class, line ~2899)
 The primary keyboard shortcut handling is correctly implemented in the `FormulaEditor.keyPressEvent()` method:

 - **Ctrl+C (no selection)**: Copy answer/result ✅